Ex-presidents would get vaccine publicly to boost confidence

 "First, the vaccines need to be deemed safe and administered to the priority populations," Ford told the network.
 "Then, President Bush will get in line for his, and will gladly do so on camera."

+The only other living former president, Jimmy Carter, who at 96 is the oldest ex-president in U.S. history, has not said if he'd seek a public vaccination to boost people's confidence.
+Deanna Congileo, a spokesperson for the Carter Center, did not immediately respond to a message seeking comment.

-The overlapping sentiments by three former presidents come as the U.S. recorded more than 3,100 COVID-19 deaths in a single day, obliterating the record set last spring.
+Still, the overlapping sentiments by the other three former presidents come as the U.S. recorded more than 3,100 COVID-19 deaths in a single day, far outpacing the record set last spring.
 The number of Americans hospitalized with the virus has eclipsed 100,000 for the first time, and new cases have begun topping 200,000 a day, according to figures released Thursday.

-President Donald Trump has said that he'll get criticized no matter what he does on taking the vaccine — whether he's first or last.
+President Donald Trump was asked this summer if he would consider being the first to take the vaccine to send a message that it was safe.
+The president said that going first could also lead to accusations that he was being selfish, but that he would take it if recommended to do so.

+"I would absolutely, if they wanted me to, if they thought it was right.
+I would take it first or I would take it last," Trump said during a July interview with Fox News.
+"You know that if I take it first, I will be, either way, I lose on that one, right?"

 During the presidential campaign, Trump's reelection team tried to criticize challenger Joe Biden as being anti-vaccine.
 But the former vice president said months ago that he'd take "a vaccine tomorrow" if one became available.

-"We're likely to lose another 250,000 people dead between now and January," Biden said.

-Speaking to the broader public, he added: "You cannot be traveling during these holidays, as much as you want to."
+"You cannot be traveling during these holidays," Biden told the public "as much as you want to."

 (0) comments